MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/using-light-theme.md

 ---
 # Configuring a light colored theme

-The default colors for both PowerShell and **PSReadLine** are selected for dark background terminal.
+The default colors for both PowerShell and **PSReadLine** are selected for a dark background terminal.
 However, some users may choose to use a light background with dark text.
 Since most of the default colors don't set the background, using light foreground colors on a light background produces unreadable text.

-The **PSReadLine** allows you to define colors for 18 different syntax elements.
+**PSReadLine** allows you to define colors for 18 different syntax elements.
 You can view the current settings using the `Get-PSReadLineOption` cmdlet.

 ```Output